eclipse-zenoh/zenoh-python/examples/README.md

 Creates a queryable function with a key expression.
-This queryable function will be triggered by each call to a get operation on zenoh with a selector that matches the key expression, and will return a value to the querier.
+This queryable function will be triggered by each call to a get operation on zenoh with a selector that matches the key expression, and will return a payload to the querier.

 Typical usage: